 Since its start, jazz has been characterized by improvisation.
 Jazz musicians learned to rely on the essential elements of a song only.
 They constantly play variations on the main theme, listening to ideas from other players and reacting to them, in order to create exciting and moving music.
-In a VUCA world, Agile teams and organizations should be like jazz combos: reacting to, and anticipating rapidly evolving competitive scenarios, in order to create a competitive advantage.
+In a VUCA world, modern, agile organizations should be like jazz combos: reacting to, and anticipating rapidly evolving competitive scenarios, in order to create value and competitive advantage.

 Listening & Conversations